myeongjae-kim/terrace/docs/90_AWS Structure.md

 1. Create a S3 bucket and turn on static web hosting.
 There is a option whose name is 'Redirect requests'.
 Write a target url you want to redirect to.
 2. (For using https) Create a CloudFront Distribution and its origin must be the bucket we have created in step 1.
 Request a SSL certificate as creating this distribution.
-3. Create a A Type record and turn on Alias option of the record.
+3. Create an A Type record and turn on Alias option of the record.
 The Alias target must be the address of the CloudFront distribution we created in step 2.

 You can find more detailed explanation at [here](https://simonecarletti.com/blog/2016/08/redirect-domain-https-amazon-cloudfront/).